webscreens/screen-enumeration/security_and_privacy.md

 * whether the display is the primary display
 * whether the display is internal (built-in) or external

-## 2.7 Does this specification allow an origin access to sensors on a user’s device
+## 2.7 Does this specification allow an origin access to sensors on a user’s device?

 No.